ome/omero-documentation/contributing/ci-docs.rst

 - for the Bio-Formats and OMERO sets of documentation, the name of the Jenkins job is set by :envvar:`JENKINS_JOB`.

+Note that the https://github.com/openmicroscopy/sphinx_theme repository is no longer used, this hosted the theme to match the old plone website.

 OMERO 5.x series
 ^^^^^^^^^^^^^^^^